Western Mass. 2022 college graduation dates and locations

 Smith College

-Sunday, May 15, at 10 a.m., the Quadrangle.
+Sunday, May 15, at 10 a.m., the Quadrangle on campus.
 In the event of rain, moves to Indoor Track and Tennis Facility

 Bay Path University